-Monitoring programmes for specifically water quality, noise and dust will be put in place by the Contractor, not only to ensure conformance with the EMP, but also to monitor any environmental issues and impacts which have not been accounted for in the EMP that are, or could result in significant environmental impacts for which corrective action is required.
-These monitoring programmes will reflect the relevant variables to be monitored, as well as the frequency, in to which the ECO will give inputs.
+Monitoring programs for specifically water quality, noise and dust (in accordance with specifications detailed in relevant permits and standards) will be put in place by the Contractor, not only to ensure conformance with the EMP, but also to monitor any environmental issues and impacts which have not been accounted for in the EMP that are, or could result in significant environmental impacts for which corrective action is required.
+These monitoring programmes will reflect the relevant variables to be monitored, as well as the frequency, into which the ECO will give inputs.
 The monitoring programme will be determined in consultation with relevant stakeholders and authorities.
-The Project Manager will ensure that the monitoring is carried out.
+The Site Director will ensure that the monitoring is carried out.